Anurag-98/Leetcode_June_Challenge/README.md

 # Leetcode_June_Challenge
-It contains C++ solutions of daily problems of Leetcode June Challenge
+It contains C++ solutions of daily problems of Leetcode June Challenge(2020)